ahujaesh/daringdragonswebpage/README.md

 - Bold places in the awards section of the main page
 - Add special awards (I forgot to add them before)
 - Update indentation to make code cleaner
+- Add a new banner that can be uncommented during testing/modifications of the site to tell the user that some features might be unavailable

 **v11** -
 - added a "Copy email to clipboard button" to the [contact us page](https://ahujaesh.github.io/contact.html).